qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 |               | 12.04 (LTS) | precise [6]_ | yes [7]_              |
 +---------------+-------------+--------------+-----------------------+

 ..
-[4] only starting with Debian Stretch and Ubuntu Xenial (due to libqca not available for Qt5 in trusty)
+[4] only starting with Debian Stretch and Ubuntu Xenial (due to libqca not available for Qt5 in trusty); 3D requires Qt 5.9 and is therefore only currently available on Debian unstable and Ubuntu artful.
 ..
 [5] master for Xenial only available for ubuntugis (plain Xenial lacks GDAL 2)
 ..
 [6] discontinued since QGIS 2.8.x (due to dependency on GEOS 3.4 not available in precise)
 ..
 [7] only up to QGIS 2.14.x (due to dependency to GDAL >=1.11 not available in precise ubuntugis)